Glueckskekschen/LegoRacers2-Trainer/README.md

 - Play as or against The Berg
 - Play with the Oils lick feature from Sam Sanister
 - Play in Chasing mode
+- Choose the starting position of each car (1-8)

 Press "Select" to activate your settings.